migueldeoleiros/dotfiles-2022/README.md

 * [Xmodmap](https://gitlab.com/migueldeoleiros/dotfiles/-/blob/master/.Xmodmap) (I used this for hjkl as arrow keys, but I now archieve that with kmonad)

 ## Terminal emulator
-Kitty is my terminal emulator at the moment, but I also have an copy of alacritty with a similar set up
+Kitty is my terminal emulator at the moment, but I also have a copy of alacritty with a similar set up
 * [kitty](https://gitlab.com/migueldeoleiros/dotfiles/-/tree/master/.config/kitty)
 * [alacritty](https://gitlab.com/migueldeoleiros/dotfiles/-/tree/master/.config/alacritty)